odbc

 brew install unixodbc

-# For SQLite: brew install sqliteodbc
+brew install sqliteodbc # macOS

-2. Add the dependency to your shard.yml:
+3. Add the shard dependency

 dependencies: